mvanriet/instrumentlab/README.md

 # License and Copyright

-   Copyright 2024  Marc Van Riet e.a.
+   Copyright 2024  Marc Van Riet et al.

    Licensed under the Apache License, Version 2.0 (the "License");
    you may not use the source code in this repository except in compliance